ghostinthecamera/IGCS-GITC/Cameras/Armored Core 6/ReadMe.md

 Up to you to determine what you need.

-Special Effects:
+Special Effects/Motion Blur:
 =============
 Contains a ShaderToggler.ini file for removal of effects such as the motion blur that stays on the player and enemy mechs when the game is paused.
 ShaderToggler is a reshade addon and is really needed for this to work.
+You can disable motion blur to remove this, or if you use these tools in conjunction with the photomode you can use the relevant slider to remove the blur.
+Alternatively, you can use shader toggler.

 The shader groupings are self explanatory - try them out and see what they do